lrgresearch/gpaw-tools/installation.md

  * [Installation on an independent Linux system](installation.md#installation-on-an-independent-linux-system)
  * [Installation on a Virtual Machine Linux system](installation.md#installation-on-a-virtual-machine-linux-system)

-## Windows Subsystem for Linux (WSL)
+### Running on Windows machines with WSL
-The Windows Subsystem for Linux allows developers to run a wide range of Linux-based apps and utilities on Windows without the need for a traditional virtual machine or a dualboot setup.
+The Windows Subsystem for Linux (WSL) allows developers to run a wide range of Linux-based apps and utilities on Windows without the need for a traditional virtual machine or a dualboot setup.
 More information about installation can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install).
 There are two versions of WSL which are called WSL1 and WSL2.
 For GPAW calculations, WSL1 is giving better computation times than WSL2.
 However, with the announcement of WSLg on April 2021 at the Microsoft Build 2021, WSL2 is seemed to be the future of WSL.

-### Installation on a Windows 10 system (with WSL1)
+#### Installation on a Windows 10 system (with WSL1)
 This installation note is explaining how to install WSL1 and other required tools to study gpaw-tools on a Windows 10 system.
 WSLg is coming on default at Windows 11 and installation note for Windows 11 is explaining similar things but using WSLg.
 If you are using Windows 11, please continue from here.
 We are suggesting Ubuntu 20.04 LTS version for *gpaw-tools* studies.

-#### WSL Version Control
+##### WSL Version Control
 [After activating the WSL](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10), and installing an Ubuntu system for Microsoft Store application, we need to control the WSL version of Linux distribution installed in your system.
 Open Powershell and type:

     wsl --list --verbose